Full Smartphone Price Hike List (May 2026)

 Vivo Smartphone Price Hike List

 Vivo has been at the forefront of price hikes with multiple price hikes across its range.
-Since its portfolio caters to a wide range of audience, budget models in the Vivo T and Y series are affected.
-If you are looking for a sub 25K Vivo phone, these are prices you will need to pay after the hikes:
+Since its portfolio caters to a wide range of audiences, budget models in the Vivo T and Y series are affected.
+If you are looking for a sub-25K Vivo phone, these are the prices you will need to pay after the hikes:

 | Model | Launch Price | New Price After Hike (INR) | Hike Amount (INR) |